khred/IDSM-Tutorial-Group-5/ISDM Project.md

 			<td width="481">
 		          <p>
                     - What kind of system and function do you want to develop? <br />
-                    - How do you match RM and the customer( the criteria)?<br />
+                    - How do you match RM and the customer based on the infomation given <br />
-                    - What User interface style you preferred?<br />
+                    - What User interface style do you prefer? <br />
-                    - Presenting new system to all employees.

                  </p>
 			</td>
 		</tr>